 "If we cannot carry our practice into sleep," Tenzin Wangyal Rinpoche writes, "if we lose ourselves every night, what chance do we have to be aware when death comes?
 Look to your experience in dreams to know how you will fare in death.
 Look to your experience of sleep to discover whether or not you are truly awake."

-Included are detailed instructions for the dream yoga including foundational practices done during the day.
+This book offers detailed instructions from dream yoga including foundational practices done during the day.
 Dream practices are followed by sleep yoga, also known as the yoga of clear light.
 It is considered a more advanced practice to stay aware during deep sleep.
-Most Westerners do not even entertain this as a possibility.
+Most Westerners do not even entertain this as a possibility...

-D T Max's ground-breaking work of scientific detection traces the revelation of the operating methods of the prion, reaching back to the 18th-century English farmers who pioneered intensive breeding methods at King George's command to the brilliant biologists whose revolutionary research has helped crack the prion case and offers new hope for victims, and may enable us to prevent a potentially catastrophic future prion plague.
-With exceptional fluency, grace, and sympathy, D T Max - who himself suffers from an undiagnosed neurological disease - tells a story that is at once enlightening and spell-binding.
+Can there be a nastier way to die than from a chronic inability to sleep?
+How this appalling affliction killed dozens of members of one aristocratic Venetian family over the last three centuries - only to emerge in the 1990s as the key to the hunt for the cause of Mad Cow and Alzheimer's Disease - is the utterly compelling, surprising story told here.
+D T Max's groundbreaking work of scientific detection traces the revelation of the operating methods of the prion, reaching back to the 18th-century English farmers, to the brilliant biologists whose research has helped crack the prion case and offers new hope for victims.
+With exceptional fluency, grace, and sympathy, D T Max tells a story that is at once enlightening and spell-binding.